hackergrrl/hyperdb-index/README.md

 Create a new index. `db` is a [hyperdb][hyperdb] instance.

-It is the module consumer's responsibility to store the indexer's snapshot of what entry it's indexed `db` up to.
-The module consumer controls this by implementing the functions `opts.getSnapshot` and `opts.setSnapshot` (see below).
+It is the module consumer's responsibility to store the indexer's version of what entry it's indexed `db` up to.
+The module consumer controls this by implementing the functions `opts.getVersion` and `opts.setVersion` (see below).

 Valid `opts` include: